panzerdp/dmitripavlutin.com/content/posts/160-json-modules/index.md

 });
 ```

-The import assertion in this particular case indicates a JSON type.
+The import assertion, in this case, indicates a JSON type.
 However, there's a more general proposal [import assertions](https://github.com/tc39/proposal-import-assertions/) (currently at stage 3) that allows importing more data formats, like CSS modules.

 ## 3. Enabling JSON modules